 "What about menthol?"

-That’s what Delmonte Jefferson wanted to know in 2011 when he became the executive director of NAATPN, which promotes tobacco cessation, cancer prevention, and HIV prevention programs that benefit African-American communities.
-Because 82% of African-American smokers use menthol-flavored cigarettes, it was a huge priority for NAATPN.
+That’s what Delmonte Jefferson wanted to know in 2011 when he became the executive director of The Center for Black Health & Equity (formerly NAATPN), which promotes tobacco cessation, cancer prevention, and HIV prevention programs that benefit African-American communities.
+Because 82% of African-American smokers use menthol-flavored cigarettes, it was a huge priority for The Center for Black Health & Equity.
 The Tobacco Control Act had banned most flavors in cigarettes just two years earlier, but hadn’t banned menthol.